whyrusleeping/gx/README.md

 ## Publishing and Releasing
 Gx by default will not let you publish a package twice if you haven't updated its version.
 To get around this, you can pass the `-f` flag.
-Though this is not recommended, its still perfectly possible to do.
+Though this is not recommended, it's still perfectly possible to do.

 To update the version easily, use the `gx version` subcommand.
 You can either set the version manually: